History of Lutheran Campus Ministry – Oshkosh

 Pastor Frank Conner was called to serve as Campus Ministry Pastor for the 2005-2006 academic school year.
 Weekly worship and peer ministry meetings continued as well as service events and retreats.

-Campus Minister Connie Weiss directs the daily operations of the Gathering Place today.
-Weekly worship and peer ministry meetings continue as well as service events and retreats.
+Campus Minister Connie Weiss directed the daily operations of the Gathering Place from 2007 to 2017.
+Weekly worship and peer ministry meetings continued as well as service events and retreats.